jayveedee/InstaComments2Excel/README.md

 # Instagram Comments Scraper (fork)

-Extract all comments from your desired Instagram post into an excel sheet
+Extract all comments from your desired Instagram post into an excel sheet and group them by providing an "groupings.xlsx" file that defines which words or sentences should be categorized

 ## Changes from original
 - No longer a need to specify how often to load any given post.
 It will now instead load all comments in the post